nixworks/public/news/2007/11/10/index.md

 ##### Iran
 ### [ Iranian police arrest about 180 Sufi Muslims who attacked a Shia mosque in Borujerd after a cleric said their religion was "illegitimate". ](/news/2007/11/10/iranian-police-arrest-about-180-sufi-muslims-who-attacked-a-shia-mosque-in-borujerd-after-a-cleric-said-their-religion-was-illegitimate.md)
-_Context: Sufi, cleric, Shia, Iran, mosque, Borujerd, Muslim_
+_Context: cleric, Shia, Borujerd, mosque, Iran, Muslim, Sufi_

 ##### Peru
 ### [ Peruvian archaeologist Walter Alva uncovers a 4,000-year-old temple in the Ventarron site in the Lambayeque Region of Peru. ](/news/2007/11/10/peruvian-archaeologist-walter-alva-uncovers-a-4-000-year-old-temple-in-the-ventarron-site-in-the-lambayeque-region-of-peru.md)